 Managing image size, compression, quality and responsiveness are tedious tasks when dealing with a lot of content and a lot of images.

-Fortunately, it is possible to edit content and publish images with relatively little concern for image optimization.
+Fortunately, with Nextjs image optimisation, it is possible to edit content and publish images with relatively little concern.
 How?
 Thanks to Next.js and its image optimization module.

 The following optimization example has been done with Suncel CMS which optimizes images with Next.js.